FEUP-LDTS-2021/ldts-project-assignment-g0402/README.md

 ### PLANNED FEATURES

 - **Different Levels** - For now, the game only has one level.
 In the future, we plan to introduce more.
 - **Different Monsters** - For now, the game only has one type of enemy.
 In the future, we plan to introduce more.
-- **Menu** - A menu iniciates the app, to be able to choose to play from there.

 ## DESIGN